FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 	<figcaption>DaVinci Resolve applying a film emulation lut and the needed color transform for input.</figcaption>
 </figure>

 This is a very complex set of details to get right and we get it all baked into one simple LUT.
 Below is the resulting LUT of this transformation process.
-Even if you don't like the result stylistically, this is about unlocking the potential of a heavy-weight color grading suite for use in you graphical applications.
+Even if you don't like the result stylistically, this is about unlocking the potential of a heavy-weight color grading suite for use in your graphical applications.

 <img src="3DLutDavinci_Film.png" id="3dlutDavinci_Film" style="width: 100%">